How do you say no to clients without making them angry or frustrated?

-When you say no to clients can result in negative feelings and loss of clients, so always make sure you are polite and caring.
+Saying no to clients can result in negative feelings and loss of clients, so always make sure you are polite and caring.
 The best way to do this is to show your client that they are being listened to.

 By holding off on an immediate refusal, asking them to clarify what they need and why, and trying to help them solve their issue in other ways, you can really make a client feel valued.
-This shows that you have taken the time to listen, you’ve put some thought into their situation and you’ve tried your best to fulfill their request even if the end result is not what they wanted.
+This shows that you have taken the time to listen, you’ve put some thought into their situation and you’ve tried your best to fulfil their request even if the end result is not what they wanted.